Vampire's Love

 "Vampire's Love" is the tenth single by Japanese rock band Vamps, released on October 8, 2014 as the third single from their album Bloodsuckers.
 The single reached number 3 on the Oricon chart.
-"Vampire's Love" was used for the Japanese release of the American action horror film Dracula Zero.
+"Vampire's Love" was used for the Japanese release of the American action horror film Dracula Untold.

 Recording and release

-Vamps were already working on "Vampire's Love" when they received the offer to provide music for the Japanese release of the American action horror film Dracula Zero.
+Vamps were already working on "Vampire's Love" when they received the offer to provide music for the Japanese release of the American action horror film Dracula Untold.
 According to Rockin'On Japan, the distributor of the vampire-themed film was eager to have Vamps, whose name was derived from Hyde's love of vampires, provide a song.
 The song is about the sad fate that only vampires experience.

 The single was released in 3 different versions: Limited Edition A (CD+DVD), Limited Edition B (CD+Story Book), and Regular Edition.
 Limited Edition A come with a DVD containing the PV produced by Ken Nikai and its making video, while Limited Edition B enclose a story book that is linked closely to the PV.
 While the domestic version of Bloodsuckers includes the Japanese version of the song, the international edition of the album released in 2015 includes the English version.